mohanenm/JGraphs/README.md

-# COMP 271 002 F17 Lab 9 (Week 11)
+COMP 271 002 F17 Lab 10 (Weeks 14-15)

-# Team project
+Team project

 Work in teams of two.

-# Objectives
+Objectives

 An understanding of the following concepts and techniques:

-- Set and Map ADTs
-- custom implementations of standard interfaces
-- building more advanced data structures from simpler predefined ones
-- sorting arrays and ArrayLists (parameterized by a strategy)
-- basic experiments to measure performance
+Graph ADT
+Graph algorithms
+Libraries for working with graphs

-# Instructions
+Instructions

-In this lab, you will have the opportunity to implement the `Map` interface using an `ArrayList` of `LinkedList`s.
+In this lab, you will have the opportunity to represent a geographical map as a graph and manipulate this graph in various useful ways.
-Then you will be able to stress-test and performance-test your implementation based on the previous lab.

 Specifically:

-1. Complete the TODO items in the various sources until the tests pass.
-1. Download this book (or use the file you already downloaded): https://archive.org/stream/lesmisrables01unkngoog/lesmisrables01unkngoog_djvu.txt.
-1. Use the program to determine the 10 most frequent words and their frequencies in this text by redirecting stdin from the downloaded file:

-        ./build/scripts/cs2-lab11-hashtable-java < lesmisrables01unkngoog_djvu.txt
-        time in ms: 762
-        the=33282
-        of=18016
-        and=12849
-        a=12717
-        to=12450
-        in=9387
-        was=7788
-        that=6601
-        he=6202
-        his=5529

-1. Answer the following questions in Answers.md:
-    - Try using a `TreeMap` and a `HashMap` instead of `MyHashMap`.
-        1. Are the resulting word frequencies any different?
-        1. Is the time performance any different?
-If so, how would you rank the three implementations (in increasing order of time complexity)?
-    - How are `%` and `Math.floorMod` different?
-Which works more reliably for computing a hash table index?
-    - What is the time complexity of `MyHashMap.size()`, and how could you make it much more efficient?
-    - How does this implementation compare to one where you would directly use your linked `Node` class from the earlier assignment?
-Answer briefly in terms of ease of implementation, correctness, reliability, and performance.

-# Grading

-- 0.5 correct project structure (based on Gradle)
-- 0.5 submission via GitHub (including multiple commits over time)
-- 2.5 completion of items marked TODO in `src/main` and correct behavior
-- 1.5 written part
-    - 1.2 responses to the questions above
-    - 0.3 grammar, style, formatting

-*5 points TOTAL*
+Create a new Gradle-based project based on one of your earlier projects:

+define a main class
+define a separate class for the country codes (see below) JGraphT library dependency - visit this page and put the dependency information for Gradle in the dependencies section of your build.gradle don't forget to include a .gitignore remove everything you don't need
+Pick any country in the world (or state/province/territory/department within a single country) that has at least five neighbors with which it shares a border of length > 0 (a corner doesn't count).

+Define string constants for the country and its immediate neighbors, preferably using the corresponding ISO 3166-1 alpha-2 codes.

+ final static String AT = "Austria";
+ final static String DE = "Germany";
+ ...
+Using the JGraphT library, define a graph representing the map limited to the country you picked and its immediate neighbors.
+Concretely, define a graph instance, add a vertex for each country, then add an edge for each pair of neighboring countries.
+(Because this is an undirected graph, you need to add only one edge for each pair of neighboring countries.)

+ final Graph<String, DefaultEdge> myMap = new SimpleGraph<>(DefaultEdge.class);
+ myMap.addVertex(AT);
+ myMap.addVertex(DE);
+ ...
+ myMap.addEdge(AT, DE);
+ ...
+Then print the resulting graph.

+Traverse the graph using the following different traversal algorithms (in org.grapht.traverse):

+BreadthFirstIterator
+ClosestFirstIterator
+DepthFirstIterator
+RandomWalkIterator
+For each of these algorithms, use both your central country and a country on the edge of your map as starting points.
+For each combination of country and traversal algorithm, print the resulting iteration sequence.

+Written part: Discuss the differences among the results.
+Does the starting point make a difference?

+Using JGraphT's GreedyColoring or other coloring algorithm, find out how many colors are required to color your map in such a way that no two adjacent countries have the same color.
+That is, generate and print the coloring.
+Fun fact: For any idealized map (planar graph), this requires at most four colors.

+Written part: Give two or three examples of how/why a real-world map might require more than four colors.

+Grading

+0.5 correct project structure (based on Gradle)
+0.5 submission via GitHub (including multiple commits over time) 3 completion of items listed above and correct behavior 1 written part (in Answers.md)
+0.8 responses to the questions embedded above
+0.2 grammar, style, formatting
+5 points TOTAL